Newcoin-Foundation/newcoin-foundation.github.io/README.md

 # Newcoin Blockchain Software Development Kit
-## Newcoin foundation
+### Newcoin foundation

 ## Model

 Newcoin-sdk is an umbrella abstracting package simplifying the work with Newcoin blockchain.

 Main features include:

-* Abstractions of EOS operations such as account creation, token transfers, permissions etc.
+* Abstraction of EOS operations such as account creation, token transfers, permissions etc.
-* Abstraction of ready to use contracts ( akin to operating system "Services")
+* Abstraction of ready to use contracts ("Blockchain Services")
 * Abstraction of external query services such as indexing (hyperion) and marketplaces (atomic assets).

 Important principles: